openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 * BU: Business Unit.
 * MS-SRE/MT-SRE: Managed Service / Managed Tenant Site Reliability Engineer.
 * RHOBS: Red Hat Observability Service.
-* [Observatorium](http://observatorium.io/): Project for scalable SaaS based monitoring and observability.

 For additional acronyms, see [Red Hat Dictionary](https://source.redhat.com/groups/public/red-hat-dictionary-or-lexicon/red_hat_abbreviations_acronyms_and_initialisms_dictionary_wiki)

 ## Background

-[HyperShift project](https://github.com/openshift/hypershift) brings some changes to how OpenShift clusters can be deployed.
+[HyperShift project](https://github.com/openshift/hypershift) brings certain changes to how OpenShift clusters can be deployed.
 The 10,000 feet view is to decouple the OCP control plane from the data plane.
 Control plane components (e.g. etcd, API servers, …) run on an underlay cluster, while worker components run remote on a different infrastructure.

 This is similar to how AWS, Google and so on run their managed Kubernetes service: You provide the worker nodes and they provide the control plane.